Authored by the expert who managed and guided the team behind the Chile Property Pack

 Everything you need to know before buying real estate is included in our Chile Property Pack

-We constantly update this blog post to reflect the latest rules on property ownership and immigration in Chile.
+We constantly update this blog post to reflect the latest rules and official sources, so you can trust the information is current as of early 2026.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Chile.